Tim speaking to Finlayson Park School for Duffy Books in Homes.

 Tim started martial arts at the age of 12 and over 35 years has gained a number of Black Belt Dan ranks and teaching titles.

 In 1994 at the age of 22, Tim was unemployed and had no fixed abode.
-Without any formal qualifications or funding, Tim consolidated his learning and experience and created Toatoi, an art of personal development and warrior training.
+Without any formal qualifications or funding, Tim consolidated his learning and experience and created Toatoi, a personal development and therapeutic Martial Art.

 That same year he also established Kura Toa Warrior School to house his Toatoi classes, including the Warrior Kids program which he used to help kids in his community.